dianecandler/weather/README.md

 Lessons Learned:
  - Diagramming project simplified col/row planning
  - Having tutor/TA resources available to help with setting up the API links when I needed assistance was the biggest concern for this project.
+Found working with this APIs was fairly easy.
  - Starting with HTML before ensuring API worked added stress.
  - Once API links worked, creating the design and data scope creep challenges that had to be checked often.
+ - If I started over, I would implement bootstrap with grid system and deploy the framework better than what I have done here.
+Out of time to replace CSS as I am working on the team project.

 Helpful link:  https://www.youtube.com/watch?v=InoAIgBZIEA
 OpenWeather:  https://openweathermap.org